-Connected Supplier Services Gas or liquid petroleum gas $\overline{\mathbf{Q}}$ Scottish Gas Water mains or private water supply $\overline{\mathbf{Q}}$ Scottish Water $\overline{\mathbf{V}}$ SSE Electricity Mains drainage $\overline{\mathsf{V}}$ Scottish Water Telephone Cable TV or satellite $\overline{\mathbf{V}}$ Sky Broadband $\overline{\mathsf{V}}$ Sky b.
-Is there a septic tank system at your property?

-- (i) Do you have appropriate consents for the discharge from your septic tank? - (ii) Do you have a maintenance contract for your septic tank?

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-11 Responsibilities for shared or common areas

-a.
-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?

-Factor James Gibb

-b.
-Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

-Factor James Gibb

-c.
-Has there been any major repair or replacement of any part of the roof during the time you have owned the property?

-d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?

-Communal access areas

-e.
-As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?

-Communal access areas
+Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ British Gas Water mains or private water supply Electricity $\overline{\square}$ Scottish Power Mains drainage Telephone $\overline{\mathbf{Q}}$ Talk talk Cable TV or satellite Broadband $\overline{\square}$ Talk talk b.
+Is there a septic tank system at your p No roperty? (i) Do you have appropriate consents for the discharg e from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
+If you have answered yes, please give maintenance contract: e details of the e company with which you have a 11 a.
+Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+Yes If you have answered yes, please give We share the costs for grass cutting.
+In whole year. e were only one payment of £30 for the b.
+Is there a responsibility to contribute to stairwell or other common areas?
+Yes o repair and r maintenance of the roof, common If you have answered yes, please give e details: Shared among all 8 neighbours in the C. Has there been any major repair or rep placement of any part of the roof during the time you have owned the property? d.
+Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain you ır boundaries ?
+No If you have answered yes, please give e details: